 In Maths we focus on one theme for the week e.g. 3D Shape.
 The class is once again divided into three differentiated groups and work in a focus activity (teacher led), adult directed learning (LSP) or independent learning.
 Problem solving is embedded throughout the week to ensure children are meeting their full potential.
 Interventions and challenge activities are weaved throughout the math’s sessions matched to their individual needs.

 We offer children a broad and balanced curriculum with opportunities for children to choose from a range of activities and learn independently.

 Other areas of learning

-Each class will engage in one session a week of: PE, science, show and tell, PSHE, Spanish and music.
+Each class will engage in one session a week of: PE, Understanding of the World PSE, Spanish and music.

-Each child will have an English Book, Big Write Book, Numbers and Space and Measure Book, Homework Book and Reading Record Book to take home.
+Each child will have a Literacy Folder and Maths Folder which stays in school and a Home School Book which they take home .
 Each child also has a Learning Journal showing a narrative of their learning through child initiated play, photos, next steps and comments linked to the characteristics of learning.
 To create the Learning Journal we used an app called Tapetry.
 In the app, we can upload all the observations for each child and we can also asses the children following the EYFS curriculum.